 I didn’t include places off-Broadway that didn’t have much connection to the honky tonk vibe such as Coyote Ugly Saloon.

 Out of Downtown

 @2225 Bransford Ave.
-Nashville, 37204 in the Nashville Fairgrounds.
+Nashville, 37204 adjacent to the Nashville Fairgrounds.
 Yes, Virginia, there is a Santa and he’s the proprietor of a bar where locals vastly outnumber the tourists.
 Some would call this repurposed mobile home a dive; others might call it homey.
-A few heads up: it’s cash only and also you don’t need a lot of money because beers start at $2 a bottle or can.
+A few heads up: it’s cash-only and also you don’t need a lot of money because beers start at $2 a bottle or can.
 (There’s an ATM outside for those who forget the house rules.)
 It’s karaoke every night starting at 7 except on Sundays when the live house band pushes karaoke back to 9 pm.
 Hours: 4pm-2:30am daily.

 West End/Centennial Park.
 It bills itself as a supper club and lounge but if you’re expecting an old-school Vegas vibe, you’re wrong.
-It’s claim to fame is that it was established in 1898 and ranks a’s Nashville’s oldest bar; that includes its operation through Prohibition as a speakeasy.
+It’s claim to fame is that it was established in 1898 and ranks as Tennessee’s oldest bar; that includes its operation through Prohibition as a speakeasy.
 An eclectic line-up every week with an equally eclectic clientele.
 You might hear blues, rock, Americana, punk, country or even comedy.
 Open 365 days a year.
 Hours: Noon to 3 am.